-Other operating income in the previous year amounting to $\[\in \]$ 77.2 million resulted mainly from the contribution of AdLINK shares to a 100% subsidiary of United Internet AG ($\[\in \]$ 69.7 million) and from the sale of shares in NT plus ($\[\in \]$ 6.2 million).
+Other operating income in the previous year amounting to \in 77.2 million resulted mainly from the contribution of AdLINK shares to a 100% subsidiary of

+United Internet AG (\in 69.7 million) and from the sale of shares in NT plus (\in 6.2 million).

-Due mainly to increased investment income from the operating subsidiary 1&1 Internet AG, income from profit transfer agreements increased to \leqslant 250.9 million.
-This was opposed by the loss transfer from United Internet Beteiligungen of \leqslant 93.4 million due above all to writedowns on financial assets.
+Due mainly to increased investment income from the operating subsidiary 1&1 Internet AG, income from profit transfer agreements increased to \in 250.9 million.
+This was opposed by the loss transfer from United Internet Beteiligungen of \in 93.4 million due above all to writedowns on financial assets.

-As a result of the negative share price performance of our listed investments in freenet AG (via MSP Holding) and Versatel AG, as well as the treasury shares held by United Internet AG, there writedowns on financial assets and marketable securities of € 342.6 million in the period under review.
+As a result of the negative share price performance of our listed investments in freenet AG (via MSP Holding) and Versatel AG, as well as the treasury shares held by United Internet AG, there writedowns on financial assets and marketable securities of \in 342.6 million in the period under review.

-As a result of these writedowns on financial assets and marketable securities of \leqslant 342.6 million (prior year: \leqslant 0), pre-tax earnings of the parent company amounted to \leqslant -218.4 million (prior year: \leqslant 249.7 million).
-The parent company's net loss amounted to \leqslant 279.3 million - compared with a net profit of \leqslant 182.0 million in the previous year.
+As a result of these writedowns on financial assets and marketable securities of $\notin 342.6$ million (prior year: $\notin 0$), pre-tax earnings of the parent company amounted to $\notin -218.4$ million (prior year: $\notin 249.7$ million).
+The parent company's net loss amounted to $\notin 279.3$ million - compared with a net profit of $\notin 182.0$ million in the previous year.